Policies and procedures

 The Student Finance Office can provide information about scholarship opportunities for research higher degree students.

-The Research Services Office can provide information about intellectual property, post-doctoral awards and research grants.
+Researcher Support can provide information about intellectual property, post-doctoral awards and research grants.

 Research students will be made aware of the University’s policy relating to intellectual property before embarking on the research project.
 The policy will be made available to candidates at the time of enrolment.